Beware My Love: Critical reception

 Rodriguez was even more effusive in his praise of the live version of the song on Wings Over America, which is a minute and half shorter than the studio version, praising Jimmy McCulloch's guitar playing, Laine's piano playing and English's drum rolls.
 Larry Rohter of The Washington Post described the performance on Wings Over America as "rollicking" and "exciting."
 Ben Fong-Torres described McCartney's live performance of the song as "reaching back for some of that Little Richard inspiration."
 Jon Marlowe of Miami News described the performance of "Beware My Love" in Rockshow as "rollicking" and one of the two moments in the film that feels like being at a rock show.

 According to DeRiso, as good as the Wings at the Speed of Sound version is, an unreleased version that McCartney recorded with Led Zeppelin drummer John Bonham was even better.
 This version was eventually released in 2014 as part of the Archive Collection box.
+The original recording's single edit was featured on The 7" Singles Box in 2022.

+Personnel

+According to The Paul McCartney Project: